 Link’s Crest has witnessed many changes in ownership and purpose over the years, including as a convalescent home for British and Canadian Air Force personnel during World War II with a staff of 30 caring for up to 35 patients on the premises.
 In 1970, Dr. John Anderson (a principle architect of the Huntsman) persuaded Mr. Louis Robichaud, Premier of New Brunswick, to purchase the estate from the Wilkins family to serve as a residence for visiting students, researchers and faculty to the Huntsman.
 The residence was then renovated for its new purpose and renamed Anderson House.

 The Huntsman Upper Campus property looks much different today as we are now able to sleep up to 150 guests every night to support a myriad of education programs, retreats and Huntsman Marine Experiences™.
 Today, Anderson House supports dining services for high school and university students who stay in the nearby Needler Hall as our dedicated dormitory and a series of apartments.
-Nancy Hall was constructed to the south side of Anderson House in 2010 to provide 20 additional modern rooms for professional style accommodations.
-In 2021, we opened the Huntsman Professional Development Centre following completion of upgrades that provide an exceptional space for workshops and retreats with a beautiful deck to enhance outdoor dining with a panoramic view of the Town of Saint Andrews and Passamaquoddy Bay.
+Another building was constructed to the south side of Anderson House in 2010 to provide 20 additional modern rooms for professional style accommodations.
+In 2020, further minor renovations provides an exceptional space for corporate retreats and a beautiful deck added to enhance outdoor dining with a panoramic view of the Town of Saint Andrews and Passamaquoddy Bay.

 Our guests are never too far from marine life while immersed in learning at the Huntsman.
 Several wet laboratories and classrooms are available for instruction purposes within our Lower Campus premises.
 Eager students and professional team building retreats are able to access the Bay of Fundy from the Huntsman R/V Fundy Spray.
 Professional meetings may be facilitated at Anderson House while symposia are convened within the modern Fundy Discovery Aquarium Dunn Science Theatre.
 Unique dining opportunities abound for your special events throughout the Fundy Discovery Aquarium Galleries.